 Much of the envisioning, planning and delivery work of this is done in collaboration with our students.
 Events are intended to attract not only current university staff and students, but also alumni, government officials, interested public and organizations.

 We aim to bridge the gap – between theoretical and practical, the young and the old, and the academic and non-academic worlds.
 This is our place to create a meeting place – for people interested in transdisciplinary education and sustainable solutions – to transcend boundaries.

 Uppsala Sustainability Day – for students by students

 At the end the spring or autumn semester, CEMUS students organizes a day to celebrate, share, and present topics and ideas about sustainability.
 The festival is organized by students, in collaboration with course coordinators, researchers and actors from the local and wider community.

 Framtidsakademin – an open lecture series

 Lecture series on current issues: open to the public (in Swedish).
 Framtidsakademin offers public lectures by researchers that address questions of environment, development and sustainability.
 The lecture-series consists of five lecture per semester, free of charge and open for all, run in collaboration with Folkuniversitetet.
-The theme for Fall 2019 is Tomorrow.
+The theme for spring 2020 is Human Rights.